The U.S. Embassy in Havana has suspended most routine visa services due to the ordered departure of non-emergency personnel.

 - The visa applicant has an emergency medical condition requiring medical treatment in the United States.
 This requires:

-- A letter from a physician or medical facility in Cuba with a diagnosis of the applicant’s medical condition;
+- A letter from a physician or medical facility in Cuba with a diagnosis of the applicant’s medical condition, along with a confirmation that the medical condition cannot be treated in Cuba;

 - A letter from a physician or medical facility in the United States stating: